JakesMD/Yaydio/README.md

 6. Use [DriveSort](https://www.anerty.net/software/file/DriveSort/?lang=en) (Windows) or [FatDriveSorter](https://fat-drive-sorter.netlify.app) (macOS) to sort the files alphabetically in the SD card's table.

-## Assigning an Album to an NFC Card
+### Assign an album to a keycard

-1. Insert the NFC card into the Yaydio.
+1. Insert the keycard into the Yaydio.
 2. Press the left and right knobs simultaneously.
 3. Turn the right knob to select the album number.
-4. Press the right knob to write the album number to the NFC card.
+4. Press the right knob to write the album number to the keycard.

+## 🔨 Make your own

-## Wiring
+### 🧵 Wiring

 ![Wiring Diagram](images/wiring_diagram.png)